The Monk: Sinful sexuality

 The Bleeding Nun, who appears in the subplot of Raymond and Agnes, epitomises the sin of erotic desires.
 Raymond mistakes her for his lover, Agnes, because she is veiled and he cannot see her face.
-The veil "conceals and inhibits sexuality comes by the same gesture to represent it."
+The veil that "conceals and inhibits sexuality comes by the same gesture to represent it."
 Both Antonia and Matilda are veiled to protect their virginity and innocence and it is expected that Agnes also covers her face for this reason when she meets Raymond.
 However, the removal of the veil reveals the Bleeding Nun, dead and punished because of her sins.
 While she was alive, she was a prostitute and a murderer before she was murdered by her lover.
 Her story is the first we receive of how giving in to sexual desires leads to death and eternal unrest.
 Raymond expects to find Agnes's beautiful, virgin face beneath the veil, but instead finds death.
 Her unveiling connects the loss of virginity and the giving in to sexual desires with death and punishment.
 Both the Bleeding Nun and Ambrosio begin pious, but then fall prey to their sexual desires.
 Ambrosio has already given into his desire for Matilda and the story of the Bleeding Nun told in the subplot foreshadows his further downfall with Antonia and his eternal punishment in the hands of the devil.